r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.27.3 [Jun 24, 2019] =
+= 1.0.27.4 [Jun 25, 2019] =
+* Fixed redirections not working on some installations
-* Fixed '500 error' appearing on some installations after updating the plugin settings
+* Fixed ‘500 error’ appearing on some installations after updating the plugin settings

 Full changelog can be found here - **[Rank Math SEO changelog](https://rankmath.com/changelog)**